 - Run a session and immediately open the door to guests

-The critical rule for a flirt pole to stop jumping on people: the lure never goes above ground level.
+The critical rule: the lure never goes above ground level.
 If you lift the lure and the dog jumps to catch it, you’re reinforcing the exact motor pattern you’re trying to eliminate.
-Every repetition of “four feet on the ground gets you the thing you want” builds the neural pathway that replaces jumping with controlled engagement.
-For more impulse control methods that pair with this approach, see the Impulse Control Drills Guide.

-Flirt Pole for Mouthy Dogs: Redirect the Bite, Don’t Suppress the Drive
+Mouthy Dogs: Redirect the Bite, Don’t Suppress the Drive

-Dogs that mouth, nip, and grab at hands, ankles, and clothing aren’t being aggressive.
-They’re expressing oral drive with no appropriate target.
-The mouth is their primary tool for interacting with the world, and when arousal goes up, the mouthing goes up with it.
+The mouth is their primary tool for interacting with the world.
+When arousal goes up, the mouthing goes up with it.
 Puppies do it because they’re teething and learning bite inhibition.
-Adolescent and adult dogs do it because the oral drive was never properly redirected.
+Adolescent and adult dogs do it because the oral component of the predatory motor pattern was never properly redirected.

-The Redirection Protocol for Nipping Dogs
+The Redirection Protocol for Nipping

-The flirt pole for nipping dogs approach works in two phases.
-Phase one is substitution: when the dog mouths you, immediately redirect to a flirt pole session.
-The dog learns that the urge to bite leads to the lure, not to skin.
-Phase two is prevention: run a structured session before the contexts that trigger mouthing (play time, greetings, high-arousal moments).
-When the oral drive has already been satisfied on the lure, the mouthing during other interactions decreases because the need has been met.
+Phase two is prevention.
+Run a structured session before the contexts that trigger mouthing: play time, greetings, high-arousal moments.
+When the oral drive has already been satisfied, the mouthing during other interactions decreases because the need has been met.

 Dog mouths your hand, ankle, or clothing during play or greeting.